chen-grace-p4/APCSFinalProject/README.md

 6-9(home-bc of AP) Shriya A: Worked on presentation for the demo and ran through it.
 Added eyebrows to the characters that furrow as the timer goes down to indicate irritation.

-6-9 (class + home): Finished instructions on tutorial window.
+6-9 (class + home) Grace C : Finished instructions on tutorial window.
 Fixed bugs regarding mousePressed when tutorial/store window is open.
 Made new store class and a way to store totalMoney and reset totalMoney.

+6-10 (home) Grace C: Finished store class, all sprites relating to it, and incorporating store items into the game.